MillaKar/IoT-perusteet/README.md

     Burglary alarm:
       Detects motion with PIR-sensor, alerts when motion is detected.
     Interrupt:
       Measures reaction time, led goes off randomly and user presses the button attached to the board.
 LCD-screen shows reaction time.
-    Lcd-screen
+    Lcd-screen:
+      Prints "Hello student!" on LCD-screen that's connected to the board.
+    Led on by pressing button:
-    Led on by pressing button
+      The led goes on by pressing the button connected to the board.
-    Optimized blink
+    Optimized blink:

     Test
     Trafficlights
     Weather